QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/0-Create-Shapes.md

 ## File Import

-To import a heightfield in any major 32, 16, or 8 bit image format, create a @File node and load the desired file.
+To import a heightfield in any major 32, 16, or 8-bit image format, create a @File node and load the desired file.
 You can simply drag and drop a valid file on the graph and a @File node will be created for you.

 #### Importing Meshes and Geospatial Data